The Plaster of Thought-Walls (Translated)

 I am not insignificant, but that other man’s extraordinariness is not within me.
 When Samaresh said

-Manik-Bibhuti-Tarashankar were writers, and he was merely successfully performing the role of a writer,
+that Manik-Bibhuti-Tarashankar were writers, while he was merely successfully acting the part of a writer,

-my head bowed in reverence, like the mouse in the Ratatouille animation I felt like saying again,
+my head bowed in reverence, and like the rat in that Ratatouille animation movie, I wanted to say again,

-Anyone can cook, that doesn’t mean anyone should.
-I have never been able to take anything by pushing and shoving in life,
+Anyone can write, that doesn’t mean anyone should.
+I’ve never been able to get anything through pushing and shoving in life,

 not yesterday either.
 I got an autograph only because someone else kindly got it for me.
-My photograph with the writer could not travel from the lens of imagination’s eye to the camera’s lens.
-Though he was as physically distant yesterday as many people standing far away, Hillol-da and I, standing closest to him yet equally hidden due to the photographers’ misfortune, found comfort in the blissful illusion that our beloved writer was speaking to me alone or speaking only for me—and spent an evening of wonderful contentment.
-Many people asked Samaresh many questions, yet through the crowd of answers I possessed, no inquiry could emerge.
-Thanks to Dipankar-da of the lighthouse for creating the opportunity to be in the presence of such beauty.
+The photograph with the writer couldn’t make it from my imagination’s lens to the camera’s lens.
+Despite being as physically distant as many others who stood far away yesterday, Hillol-da and I, standing closest to him yet equally hidden by the photographers’ inconvenience, spent a wonderfully pleasant evening in the blissful delusion that our beloved writer was speaking to me alone or speaking just for me.
+Many people asked Samaresh many questions, yet amidst the crowd of answers I possessed, no question could emerge.
+Thanks to Dipankar-da of Batighar for creating the opportunity to be in the presence of such beauty.

 ……………………………………………………